ScottClaessens/trustAI/README.md

 ## Help

-Any issues, please email scott.claessens@gmail.com or ethan.landes@gmail.com.
+Any issues, please email [redacted for peer review].

 ## Authors

-Scott Claessens, scott.claessens@gmail.com

-Ethan Landes, ethan.landes@gmail.com
+[redacted for peer review]